hwborchers/OptimizeTnT/SelectedSolvers.md

 ## Multivariate Root Finding

-> Finding roots of multivariate function could in principle be done by minimizing the square of the function values.
-But there are more specialized procedures to perform this task, inspired by Gauss-Newton or spectral approaches.
+> Finding roots of multivariate functions could in principle be done by minimizing the square of the function values.
+However there are more specialized procedures to perform this task, inspired by Gauss-Newton or spectral approaches.

 #### nleqslv::**nleqslv**